ProjectEvergreen/greenwood/www/pages/guides/firebase.md

 firebase use --add
 ```

-select the targeted project, add an alias for the deployment, then
+select the targeted project, add an alias (referenced in the .firebaserc file at the root of your project, you can just use 'default') for the deployment, then

  ```render bash
 firebase deploy